-Make your own Lightweight Concrete Garden Boxes!
+Make your own CSA aircrete lightweight concrete raised garden beds!
 This is PART 3.7, showing options to make your garden boxes from CSA Air Crete.
-You can build these forms and precast your own 48″, 36″, or 24″ reinforced lightweight concrete panels that link together to make long lasting and durable concrete garden boxes.
+You can build these forms and cast your own 48″, 36″, or 24″ reinforced lightweight concrete panels that link together to make long lasting and durable concrete garden boxes.

 Here is the weight of 3 cured panels made from regular concrete: .
 48″ – 69lbs, 36″ – 50lbs, 24″ – 33lbs.